huseyinelci/CustomerSegmentation/README.md

 ### Mailout campaigns forecasting with Supervised Learning
 Implementation of supervised models such as LGBM, XGBoost, Catboost, Random Forest, Logistic Regression, and finally VotingClassifier for the forecasting of future company campaigns seeking to improve their performance.

+### Kaggle Competition
+This used the chosen model to make predictions on the campaign data as part of a **Kaggle Competition**.

 <a name="7"></a>
 # Results